 - National Association for Education of Young Chilcren (NAEYC)

 - National Association of Regulatory Utility Commissioners (NARUC): The NARUC represents the energy commissions of the US.
 It works to help provide education and set regulation for the use of public utilities.
 The NARUC also protects the public’s interest in maintaining utilities and keeping prices down.
 To find out more about the NARUC, click here.

-- Utility Wind Integration Group (UWIG): The UWIG is a group connected to provide a forum for advancing the use of wind and solar technology around the world.
-The group provides connection for members to other likeminded professionals, education of communities on the good of wind and solar power and career advancement.
-If you want to know more about UWIG, click here.
+- Utility Variable-Generation Integration Group (UVIG): The UVIG is a group that provides a forum for advancing the use of wind and solar technology around the world.
+The group provides connections for other like-minded members, education for communities on the good of wind and solar power, and career advancement for professionals.
+If you want to know more about UVIG, click here.

 Professional Organization Examples: Conclusion

 Including professional organization examples on your resume will make you a greater candidate than someone who is not affiliated with any organizations.
 But remember, being active in these organizations is what counts the most.
 Which professional affiliations will you include on your resume?